 We would like this platform to be a place of learning accessible to anyone, irrespective of their degree of expertise.
 Our aim is to cover a wide range of topics that are relevant to the TLU space, starting at a beginner level and extending down a path of deeper complexity.

-You are welcome to contribute to our online content.
+You are welcome to contribute to our online content by submitting a pull request or issue in GitHub.
 To help you get started, we've compiled a Style Guide for TLU reports.
 Using this Style Guide, you can help us to ensure consistency in the content and layout of TLU reports.

 We would like this collection of educational presentations and videos to be a collaborative affair.
 This extends to our presentations.
 We are learning along with you.
 Our content may not be perfect first time around, so we invite you to alert us to errors and issues or, better yet, if you know how to make a pull request, to contribute a fix, write the correction and make a pull request.